Ussel, Corrèze: Parks and green areas

-Ussel is well known thanks to its many green and natural areas.
-It offers the city a countrified atmosphere very appreciated by its inhabitants.
-Besides gardens, Ussel is composed of a large number of natural spaces, with hiking and walking trails.
-The municipality is a floral city which obtained three flowers during the contest "villes et villages fleuris".
+Ussel has many green and natural areas, and is also Ussel is composed of a large number of natural spaces, with hiking and walking trails.
+The municipality has been awarded 'trois fleurs' (three flowers, out of a total of four) by the Villes et villages fleuris.

 Transportation

-The highway A 89 provides an easy access to the towns.
-Two main exits feeds the city.
-Exit 23 (Mauriac-Maymac-Ussel Ouest) south-west of town and Exit 24 (Ussel Est-Eygurande) North East of town.
+The commune is served by two main exits onto the A89 highway: exit 23 (Mauriac-Maymac-Ussel Ouest) to the south west of the town and exit 24 (Ussel Est-Eygurande) to the north east.

-The construction of the highway has highly improved the security but also the comfort inside the town.
-This highway is a component of the European route E70.

 Ussel is also crossed by the RN 89.
-This road which was retrofitted to a regional road links Bordeaux to Lyon via Clermont-Ferrand.

-The train station of Ussel lies on a main railtrack linking Lyon to Bordeaux.
-As of 2022, there are TER Nouvelle-Aquitaine services to Bordeaux, Brive-la-Gaillarde and Limoges.
+Ussel train station lies on a main railway line linking Lyon to Bordeaux.
+As of 2026, there are TER Nouvelle-Aquitaine services to Bordeaux, Brive-la-Gaillarde, and Limoges.

-The closest airports are Limoges-Bellegarde, Clermont-Ferrand-Auvergne.
+The closest commercial airports are Limoges-Bellegarde and Clermont-Ferrand-Auvergne.
+A few kilometres away from the commune is the Ussel-Thalamy Airport, a small civilian airport.

-The Ussel-Thalamy airfield is a leisure and tourist oriented place.
-It is located a few kilometers away from town.